"What's the point of you doing a review of HALLOWEEN?"

 Yes, and that is what this review will be about: Not the movie so much as its legacy.
 Recently, a DVD company sent me the latest brand spanky of HALLOWEEN.
 This one was completely remastered (again) not just for picture quality but also for sound (again).
 Now in addition to Dolby, it had a THX soundtrack!

 Now I should be able to hear that repetitive soundtrack so well that it will become virally ingrained in my mind -

 Beep!
 Boop!
 Boop!
 Beep!
 Boop!
 Boop!
 Beep!
 Beep!
 Beep!
 Boop!
 Boop!
 Beep!
 Boop!
 Boop!
 Beep...

 cannibalizing the brain cells I'd set aside for remembering the soundtrack to THE EXORCIST -

 Deet.
 Doot.
 Doot.
 Deet.
 Doot.
 Doot.
 Deet.
 Deet.
 Deet.
 Doot.
 Doot ...

-Still, I don't have that state-of-the-art, blah, blah yet, so I have to tell you that on my regular TV - which is a pretty decent 32 inch - the THX and the remastered picture give me no noticable difference from my HALLOWEEN 25th Anniversary double disc DVDs, released by the same company a few years ago.
+Still, since I don't have that state-of-the-art, blah, blah yet, I'll have to tell you that on my regular TV - which is a pretty decent 32 inch - the THX and the remastered picture give me no noticeable difference from my HALLOWEEN 25th Anniversary double disc DVDs, released by the same company a few years ago.
 What's more, even though the 25th Anniversary DVDs used old laser disc voice-overs for their commentary, the commentary was still excellent and informative.

 Could it be that, perhaps you don't want to spend the extra money on HALLOWEEN because your deep dark secret is, that as a Horror Thriller fan, you've never actually SEEE-E-EN HALLOWEEN?